Cortés de Pallas.

-Cortes is hemmed in by cliffs and the lake.
+Cortés is hemmed in by cliffs and the lake.
 There is a great deal of mundane industrial infrastructure associated with the hydroelectric set up.
-The map showed several Kilometers of road walking, including tunnels, to get out of the vicinity.
-So at breakfast we made an arrangement with the hotel owner to drive us 4 or5 k up the road later in the day, there being no taxi in the village.
-Thus the morning was free.
+The map showed several Kilometres of road walking, including busy tunnels, to get out of the vicinity.
+So at breakfast we made an arrangement with the hotel owner to drive us 4 or 5 k up the road later in the day, there being no taxi in the village.
+Thus, the morning was free.
 A small market with the usual stalls was occupying the plaza but was fairly quiet.

-We stocked up with food for the next three days there and in the tiny shop.
+We stocked up with food for the next three days in the tiny shop.
 Relaxing over a coffee we people watched as the morning trade increased.
-Being a weekend the motor cyclists were out and a large group of gleaming Harley Davidsons were parked up.
+Being a weekend, the motor cyclists were out and a large group of gleaming Harley Davidsons were parked up.
 The bars were full of leather clad enthusiasts.

 From the lay-by we were straight onto the route which on the map only looked about 8K for the afternoon.
 It turned out to be one of the toughest of the trip!
 The track quickly faded into a small path through the undergrowth.